-As a real estate investor, your job is all about gathering more motivated sellers and cash buyers so you can do more deals.
+As a real estate investor, your job is to gather more motivated sellers and cash buyers so you can do more deals.
 The more often you do that, the more deals you can do; the more you can automate that process, the easier it becomes for you (and the more you can scale without working yourself to the bone).

-Marketing your real estate investing or house flipping business online means that you’re in competition with other investors for just a few positions in the search engine results pages!
+Marketing your real estate investing or house flipping business online means competing with other investors for just a few positions on the search engine results pages!

 And, the higher you appear in search results, the more likely people are to click on YOUR search result and end up on YOUR site.
 But, once they’re on your site, your job isn’t over!
 You need to convince them to do business with you.